 Mid-Columbia District (Wasco, Sherman and Hood Counties)

 Duck hunting is mostly jump shooting on private lands and should offer good opportunity where available.
-Goose hunting opportunity in wheat fields should be good with most access via private land.
+Goose hunting opportunities in wheat fields should be good later in the season with most access via private land.
 Some private land access can be found through Upland Cooperative Access Program lands in Sherman County.

 Umatilla and Morrow counties